haru-project/imitation-game/README.md

 roslaunch haru_unity unity_app_launcher.launch
 ```

-(Select the projector and Haru scene, ensure it is New Projector)
+Select the projector and Haru scene, ensure it is New Projector.

 Run the perception modules and behavior tree, also from the workspace where we have the new BT nodes (catkin_ws for now):